Thermoset Composites Enhance Product Performance in Demanding Markets

-IDI Composites International, the foremost manufacturer of SMC, BMC and STC® materials, is also the global leader in helping companies improve product design, manufacturability, and performance by switching to thermoset molding compounds.
+IDI Composites International, the foremost manufacturer of SMC and BMC materials, is also the global leader in helping companies improve product design, manufacturability, and performance by switching to thermoset molding compounds.
 IDI has successfully converted many cast aluminum, zinc, iron, steel fabrication, and other custom metal fabrication parts to thermoset composite materials, providing its customers with substantial cost savings and superior performance.
 Examples of metals conversion with thermoset molding compounds:

 - Heavy truck under-the-hood components, including valve covers;

 - Deli meat slicers;

 - Construction door skins;

 - Heat shields;